I will explain the differences between commercial and private gyms in this article.

 The common theme with such gyms is the lack of a rigid corporate structure.

 That’s not to say they are not commercial.
-In fact, many boutique and private facilities will charge a higher premium on their services.
+Many boutique and private facilities will charge a higher premium for their services.

-That’s because they tend to be more specialist than regular big box gyms.
+That’s because they tend to be more specialists than regular big-box gyms.

-They tend to offer specialist facilities and equipment while also targeting a specific niche.
+They tend to offer specialist facilities and equipment while targeting a specific niche.

-These types of gyms will target medium to high-income clients, a large portion of whom already have a fitness background and are just looking for a place to maintain or expand their level of fitness.
+These gyms will target medium to high-income clients, a large portion of whom already have a fitness background and are just looking for a place to maintain or expand their fitness level.

 Because of the higher technical standard, you’ll need to be an experienced trainer to be considered by hiring management.

 When it comes to certification, things can vary.
-Some boutique gyms will require a specific cert, typically based on what the owners have or some sort of endorsement deal with a certifying agency.
+Some boutique gyms will require a specific cert, typically based on what the owners have or some endorsement deal with a certifying agency.

 The employment model is also more fluid.
-In most private gyms there is the opportunity to either be full-time, part-time or independent.
+In most private gyms, there is the opportunity to be full-time, part-time, or independent.

-As a full-time employee, you earn a salary and benefits, as a part-time employee you usually just pay commission on what you make and as an independent trainer, you would pay a fixed monthly rent and have a contractual agreement with the gym.
+As a full-time employee, you earn a salary and benefits; as a part-time employee, you usually pay a commission on what you make.
+As an independent trainer, you would pay a fixed monthly rent and have a contractual agreement with the gym.

 Private gyms are a great place to grow if you have a great experience as a trainer.
-The versatility of income options is awesome and the opportunity to go into small group training is golden.
+The versatility of income options is awesome, and the opportunity to join small group training is golden.

 - Premium clientele willing to pay more